Jim Edmonds’ Rep Slams Former ‘RHOC’ Star Megan King Edmonds’ Alleged Instagram Diss As ‘Pathetic,’ ‘Immature’

 In recent posts shared by Jim on his Instagram page, he’s been keeping his fans and followers in the loop with his illness after confirming days ago that he had been diagnosed with both COVID-19 and pneumonia.
 Prior to his reveal, Jim shared a photo of himself in the hospital and said he would be undergoing testing for the coronavirus.

-Meanwhile, Meghan has been chronicling her quarantine journey with the three kids they share, including three-year-old daughter Aspen and one-year-old twins Hayes and Hart, while also seemingly throwing shade at her estranged husband.
+For her part, Meghan has been chronicling her quarantine journey with the three kids they share — three-year-old daughter Aspen and one-year-old twins Hayes and Hart — while also seemingly throwing shade at her estranged husband.
+The video in question showed the former The Real Housewives of Orange County cast member lip-syncing about an ex who recently texted her and said he was missing her.

-While Meghan didn’t actually name Jim in any of her recent statements or posts on social media, Jim’s rep seemed to be under the impression that she was throwing shade his way and slammed her antics as “pathetic” and “immature.”
+While Meghan didn’t actually name Jim in any of her recent statements or posts on social media, his rep seemed to be under the impression that she was throwing shade his way and slammed her antics as “pathetic” and “immature.”

 “She thinks it’s funny; I think it’s pathetic and immature,” he stated.

-A number of Meghan’s fans and followers also believed Meghan was referring to Jim in her latest post and responded to her lip-syncing clip accordingly.
-Still, Meghan has remained silent in regard to who or what she may have been referring to on social media.
+A number of Meghan’s fans and followers also believed she was referring to Jim in that post and responded to her lip-syncing clip accordingly.
+Still, she hasn’t yet discussed who the video might be referring to on social media.

-Jim filed for divorce from Megan in October of last year, just one day after the ex-couple celebrated their five-year wedding anniversary, and is currently dating former model Kortnie O’Connor.
+Jim filed for divorce from Meghan in October of last year, just one day after the ex-couple celebrated their five-year wedding anniversary.
+He is currently dating former model Kortnie O’Connor.

 “Omg, I am cracking up.
-I hope that is based on a real conversation!” another person said.
+I hope that is based on a real conversation!” a second person wrote.